Woffee/Envismetrics/data/Data_Format.md

 # 📁 Data Format Instructions for Envismetrics
+*(Example shown using Autolab NOVA export format)*

-This document describes the required data format and structure for each electrochemical module used in Envismetrics.
+This document describes the required data format and structure for each electrochemical module in **Envismetrics**.
 Please ensure your input files follow the specifications below to avoid upload or parsing issues.

 ---